What We Offer in Strategic Consulting

-Providing almost $13 million of pro bono consulting services since 2013, Compass Philadelphia serves the greater region including Philadelphia, Bucks, Chester, Delaware and Montgomery Counties in Pennsylvania and Camden County in New Jersey.
+Providing over $24 million of pro bono consulting services since 2013, Compass Philadelphia serves the greater region including Philadelphia, Bucks, Chester, Delaware and Montgomery Counties in Pennsylvania and Camden, Burlington and Gloucester Counties in New Jersey.

 Compass recruits, trains and supports teams of business professionals.
 We work with MBAs from top business schools, and other volunteers with experience in different functional areas, including strategic planning, finance, marketing & communications, change management, technology, operations, and consulting.
 We welcome business professionals at varying stages of the careers.